AntoinePTJ/pybind_fastjet_contribs/README.md

 ```

 2. Setup and compile python wrapper

-- Activate the python environment in which you want to install fastjet_contribs
+- Activate the python environment in which to install fastjet_contribs
 - Change ```fastjet_dir``` in ```setup.py``` to $FASTJET_PATH.

-On Linux
 ```
 sed -i "7s|.*|fastjet_dir = '$FASTJET_PATH'|" setup.py
 ```